Planning, Development & Review (PDR)

 Success in the University means creating an environment where people can perform at their best to enable the school, branch and individual to achieve their objectives.

 It is the role of all people managers to guide and manage the performance of staff, both as individuals and as a team.
-They must ensure a clear line of sight linking everyone’s work to the University’s strategy; they must also convey what contribution is expected, set performance objectives, provide feedback, appraise performance, guide development and ensure staff are rewarded for good performance.
+They must ensure a clear line of sight linking everyone’s work to the University’s strategy; they must also convey what contribution is expected, set performance objectives, provide feedback, appraise performance, guide development and ensure staff are recognised for good performance.

-PDR has the following objectives:
+The Planning Development and Review process has the following objectives:

 - Ensure role clarity and reach agreement on annual objectives of the position;